This page lists organisations who have supported the Information Point with financial donations.

 The charity celebrated its 100th anniversary in 2014 and has a long history of initiating social action projects and working in partnership to support initiatives that improve the local community, encourage volunteering, promote social inclusion and reduce inequalities, including the distribution of a small health and wellbeing fund on behalf of Cheshire West and Chester Public Health, for grassroots activities which fulfil the 5 Ways to Wellbeing: Give, Connect, Keep Learning, Be Active and Take Notice.

 In January 2015, Chester Voluntary Action gave a donation of £100 to the Information Point from this fund to continue raising awareness of Centronuclear and Myotubular Myopathy.
+In 2017 funding was also received from the Chester Soup Kitchen Fund which is administered by Chester Voluntary Action.

 All projects selected for a donation must reflect the Bank’s determination to encourage the sustainable improvement of communities, support ecological and ethical developments and promote diversity and education.